 The OSE will collaborate with the content offices to address the needs of identified audiences.
 These audiences include both general and special educators, as well as support personnel (e.g., paraeducators, service providers, cafeteria workers, bus drivers, and attendants).
 The professional development plan will also consider the roles of school leaders who will supervise the implementation of instruction and appropriate accommodations.
 Professional development will model the use of resources for differentiation of core, supplemental, and intervention programs.
 A key element in the provision of FAPE for students with disabilities is the availability of trained personnel to implement each student's IEP.
-In order to understand various services and programs, school personnel may observe other school sites as job-embedded professional development that enhances the use of instructional adaptations and accommodations to support the home school connection.
-Professional development is provide based upon data analysis and needs assessments conducted at the systemic level as well as articulated within school improvement plans.
+In order to understand various services and programs, school personnel may observe other school sites as job-embedded professional development.
+Collaborating with stakeholders will allow opportunities to provide professional development that enhances the use of instructional adaptations and accommodations to support the home school connection.
+Professional development is provided based upon data analysis and needs assessments conducted at the systemic level as well as articulated within school improvement plans.